Skip to main content

 Country engagement

-The aim of PtD's country engagement strategy is to increase the level of activity, participation and coordination around HR for SCM, so that HR for SCM plans, activities and strategies are incorporated into ministry of health work plans and supply chain strategies.
+The aim of PtD's country engagement strategy was to increase the level of activity, participation and coordination around HR for SCM, so that HR for SCM plans, activities and strategies are incorporated into ministry of health work plans and supply chain strategies.

 Country engagement options

-In 2021, PtD published the SCM Professionalisation Framework, which presents a career pathway for health SCM professionals to transform health supply chain management into a recognised profession of the highest integrity.
+In 2021, PtD published the SCM Professionalisation framework, which presents a career pathway for health SCM professionals to transform health supply chain management into a recognised profession of the highest integrity.
 There is a real need to standardise the skills and competencies required for supply chain roles so that employers in the public and private sectors can recruit the right people with the right qualifications, and so that academic institutions and professional associations can produce the professionals to meet market demand.

 Workforce development initiatives that focus on identifying and building a robust workforce: